At-home alcohol detox and withdrawal aren’t advised due to medical complications that can arise. Learn about at-home

 When you’re addicted to alcohol, there comes a point when enough is enough.
 You’re tired of blacking out, waking up hungover, and having no idea what happened the night before.
 You’re tired of disappointing friends and family over and over again.
 You want to stop.
 That’s the first step toward recovery.
-But how do you go about alcoholism detox?
+But how do you approach alcoholism detox?

 Alcoholism can affect the person struggling with it as well as their loved ones.
 Detox may seem like the only way to address the alcoholism.
 However, it’s important to keep in mind that alcohol detox can be dangerous if it’s done at home.
 Detox at a professional rehab facility is typically the most recommended method for addressing alcohol addiction and dependence.